cu-ecen-aeld/aesd-assignments/README.md

 ## Testing

-See the `./full-test.sh` script.
 The basis of the automated test implementation for this repository comes from [https://github.com/cu-ecen-aeld/assignment-autotest/](https://github.com/cu-ecen-aeld/assignment-autotest/)

-The assignment-autotest directory contains scripts useful for instructor/TA grading and code reviews.
-Use
+The assignment-autotest directory contains scripts useful for automated testing  Use
 ```
 git submodule init update --recursive
 ```
-to synchronize after cloning and before starting each assignment.
+to synchronize after cloning and before starting each assignment, as discussed in the assignment instructions.

+As a part of the assignment instructions, you will setup your assignment repo to perform automated testing using github actions.
+See [this page](https://github.com/cu-ecen-aeld/aesd-assignments/wiki/Setting-up-Github-Actions) for details.

+Note that the unit tests will fail on this repository, since assignments are not yet implemented.
+That's your job :)